 A short discussion on how AC eddies contribute to blocking dynamics is now introduced.
-Figure 4 shows how the area and intensity of the ATL sector block introduced here varies throughout its lifetime, and also shows the timings of the AC eddy interactions with it.
-The ATL block area (black line) quickly increases in the first 3-4 days, remains relatively constant at 5.0×10^6 km2 for 2-3 days, and then decreases again in the final 4-5 days.
+Figure 4 shows how the area and intensity of the ATL sector block described here varies throughout its lifetime and also shows the timings of the AC eddy interactions with it.
+The ATL block area (black line) quickly increases in the first 3-4 d, remains relatively constant at 5.0×10^6 km2 for 2-3 d, and then decreases again in the final 4-5 d.
 The ATL block intensity (grey line) starts off high, associated with the intense Scandinavian block to the east of the ATL domain.
 After a brief decrease, the intensity increases to over 350 m just after the area reaches its maximum.
 After 3 March, the intensity steadily decreases along with the block area in the ATL region.

 The arrival of the first AC eddy into the block is associated with the sharp increase in sector block area, and the second AC eddy coincides with the rise in intensity of the block.
-The increase in block area (intensity) occurs 12-18 hours before the first (second) AC eddy centre enters the block, implying that the eddies have a field of influence that extends beyond their tracked centres.
-Increases in block intensity and/or area that coincide with the arrival of an AC eddy are also detected for many other blocks in this study (not shown).
+The increase in block area (intensity) occurs 12-18 h before the first (second) AC eddy centre enters the block, implying that the eddies have a field of influence that extends beyond their tracked centres.
+Increases in block intensity or area, or both, that coincide with the arrival of an AC eddy are also detected for many other blocks in this study (not shown).
 These findings are very important in determining the longevity of a block.
-Larger, more
+Larger, more intense blocks require more time to advect them downstream or dissipate (e.g. Yamazaki and Itoh, 2013b), and thus AC eddies that strengthen or broaden blocks can also be expected to increase their persistence.